timgluz/asdf-bats/README.md

 * Test - make test

-Test are written using [Bats]() - you can use this plugin to install it or use `npm install -g bats`
+Test are written using [Bats](https://github.com/bats-core/bats-core) - you can use this plugin, use Docker or use `npm install -g bats`

 running all the test: `bats tests/` running a single file: `./list-all.sh`